 Resentment festered in many European quarters that NATO-and more specifically the United States-had been called in to resolve a quintessentially European conflict.
 For its part, the United States was frustrated by Europe's unwillingness (and inability) to shoulder a greater share of the defense burden.
 British Prime Minister Tony Blair-one of the CSDP's original architects-saw EU defense integration as a vehicle for increasing European military capabilities through the greater pooling of resources.
 This reasoning still lingers on the lips of EU elites today, as a way of pushing for further European defense integration.
 However, the CSDP's other architect, French President Jacques Chirac, saw it as a way to advance an autonomous EU defense identity that could operate independently of NATO.
-Chirac had no concern for increasing European military capabilities so as to relieve for Europe, real security is about creation of a multipolar system where decisions are made multilaterally...
+Chirac had no concern for increasing European military capabilities so as to relieve especially not in EU members' main theatre of operations in Afghanistan.
+EUPOL Afghanistan has been derided by both the NATO Parliamentary Assembly and the House of Lords as being all but useless.